 |Early Medieval France and Flanders|

-Ph.D. candidates, with the exception of medievalists, must pass two language exams.
-Students concentrating in American History may substitute competency in a field of particular methodological or theoretical relevance to their program of study for competency in a second foreign language.
-To do so, students must petition the Graduate Committee for the substitution and explain the nature of the field and its importance to the plan of study, particularly the dissertation.
-The student's faculty advisor certifies that the student has acquired the appropriate skills and knowledge.
-Medievalists must pass three language exams, one of which must be Latin or Greek.
+Ph.D. candidates, with the exception of medievalists, must pass exams in two languages before taking the oral comprehensive examination.
+Students will pass one language exam during the first year in the program, and the second exam before taking the oral comprehensive examination.
+Students concentrating in US History may substitute competency in a field of particular methodological or theoretical relevance to their program of study for competency in a second foreign language.
+To do so, students must petition the Graduate Committee and explain the nature of the field and its importance to the plan of study, particularly the dissertation.
+The student’s faculty advisor is responsible for certifying that the student has satisfactorily acquired the appropriate skills and knowledge.
+Medievalists must pass three language exams, one of which must be in Latin or Greek.

-The student's oral comprehensive examination will be conducted by an examining board composed of four faculty members, two from the student's major area and one each from the two minor areas.
-A written examination may be substituted for an oral exam at the joint discretion of the student and the student's committee.
+An oral comprehensive examination for Ph.D. students is conducted by an examining board composed of three faculty members, two from the student’s major area and one each from the minor area.
+(Students preparing four areas will be examined by four faculty members.)
+A written examination may be substituted for an oral exam at the discretion of the student and the examining board.

-Once a doctoral student has completed all academic requirement (coursework, language exams, and oral comprehensive examination) and has a signed dissertation proposal on file, the student will then be admitted to doctoral candidacy.
-At this stage, students will research and write their dissertation.
-This should be an original contribution to knowledge in their field, based on extensive primary and secondary research.
+Upon admission to doctoral candidacy, students research and write their dissertation, which is an original contribution to knowledge based on extensive primary and secondary research.
 The completed dissertation must be approved by a committee of three readers - the faculty advisor and two other faculty members - and approved by the Director of Graduate Studies.
 It must also be defended at a public oral defense.